 Well broke may mean the horse is well-trained and can be relied on to perform reliably and safely.
 They’ll understand leg and seat aids, be sensitive to the reins, know how to pick up the correct leads at a lope or canter, and the transitions between gaits will be smooth.
 They may respond to leg aids to move sideways and know how to do a rein back.
 In different situations—such as at shows or on the trail—the horse will be quiet, obedient, and will not be spooked easily.

 Some people may also say a horse is broke to death.
-It sounds awful, but it usually means a horse that is well trained, quiet, and is a safe ride for almost anyone.
+It sounds awful, but it usually means a horse is well trained, quiet and is a safe ride for almost anyone.